hashkat/hashkat/docs/input.md

   1
 ```

-The order of the degrees within the network, the *barabasi_exponent* is normally kept to 1 for the most realistic simulated network.
+The value assigned to the exponent of every agent's cumulative-degree within the network.

 #### Use Random Time Increment